-When considering individual companies, we seek to understand key value drivers for an investment including the company's competitive position and industry structure, the quality and sustainability of earnings, and the quality and strength of the Board and senior management.
+When considering individual companies, we seek to understand key value drivers for bond and share investments including; the company's competitive position and industry structure, the strength of its balance sheet, the quality and sustainability of earnings as well as the board and senior management, and ESG factors.

-Milford's weekly Investment Forum meeting brings together all of our research where investment ideas are formally presented and debated for potential implementation by the Portfolio Managers.
+Milford's Investment Forum meetings bring together all of our research where investment ideas are formally presented and debated for potential implementation by the Portfolio Managers.
 The Investment Forum aims to promote collaboration on investment decisions and leverage the extensive industry experience and knowledge, both in New Zealand and overseas, held amongst the team.
 The Portfolio Managers are responsible for final selection of the securities to include within a portfolio.

-Within the investment strategy formulated for each Fund in accordance with the steps outlined in section 3 above,
+Within the investment strategy formulated for each Fund in accordance with the steps outlined in section 3 above, Portfolio Managers make individual investment decisions by following a process that includes the elements described below.